 If you are an employee in the aviation, trucking, railroad, mass transit, pipeline or maritime industries, or if you work in a DOT identified safety-sensitive position, you must comply with whichever regulation(s) apply.

 The DOT also has procedures which apply to all transportation employee Federal testing which can be found in another regulation, referred to here as "Part 40."
 Each of the DOT agencies and the USCG follow Part 40 by including its procedures in their regulations.
 Part 40 states: what specimens are collected; who performs the drug and alcohol tests; how to conduct those tests; what procedures to use when testing, and the mandatory return to duty requirements of an employee returning to safety-sensitive service following a DOT drug and/or alcohol rule violation.
-Part 40 can be found on our web site.

 A good rule of thumb is "comply, then complain."
 If you are instructed to submit to a DOT drug and/or alcohol test and you don't agree with the reason or rationale for the test, you should take the test.

 Don't interfere with the testing process or refuse the test.
 Instead, after the test express your concerns about the testing event to your employer (for example, a detailed letter to your company or by an agreed upon grievance procedure if you are a member of labor organization).
 You can also express your concern to the Drug and Alcohol Program Manager (DAPM) for the DOT agency that regulates you and your employer.
-The DAPM contact information can be found on our web site.

 What will happen to me if the laboratory identifies my specimen as positive for one or more drugs, or as adulterated or substituted?